TheUltimateHacker/ShiftOS/README.md

 ShiftOS is a free game.
 Currently, ShiftOS is still in it's early versions so there is loads of missing content.
 As of March 7th 2015, ShiftOS is an open source game.

 #Is ShiftOS an Indie Game?
 Currently ShiftOS is an open source indie game managed by a team of people.
-Anyone can contribute to shiftos, but your pull requests will be monitored and tested.
+Anyone can contribute to ShiftOS, but your pull requests will be monitored and tested.

 #Official Forks/Clones
 [Project-Orion](https://github.com/ShiftOS/Project-Orion) by TheUltimateHacker